smanning-astro/website-apero/content/project/cosmos-web/index.md

 ---

 I am particularly interested in using these _JWST_ observations to revisit our NIR-dark dusty galaxies and place firm constraints on their stellar masses, sizes, and morphologies.

+Observations of the full field will be completed by January 2024.